 Read Also: Related: Where to find work from home jobs in Germany

-Hopefully, the above tips will be useful when setting up your home office in Germany as well as get the most out of home office tax deduction in Germany.
+Hopefully, the above tips will be useful when setting up your home office in Germany as well as getting the most out-of-home office tax deduction in Germany.
 Setting up a good home office makes work from home in Germany (or anywhere else) much easier.
 After all, you need to make it a comfy and practical space where you can focus and be productive for several hours each day.